2017 Hands-On PV Experience Workshop

 - Build a network of research connections with other researchers, professors, and students from across the United States.

-PV-related technical topics for HOPE 2015 included growth, measurements, and modeling of CIGS, CdTe, GaAs, and perovskites.
+PV-related technical topics for HOPE 2016 included growth, measurements, and modeling of Si, CdTe, tandem and perovskite solar cells.
 Module construction and testing were also demonstrated.
-Both students and professors helped to customize the specific program details for HOPE 2015 to best meet their collective needs.
+Both students and professors helped to customize the specific program details for HOPE 2016 to best meet their collective needs.
 Students participated the entire week; professors participated for one or more days.

 HOPE targets professors who are leading PV-related research programs who would like to send a Ph.D. candidate to learn more about fabrication, measurement, or study of photovoltaic materials and devices.
 A joint application (for both the professor and student) is required.
 To ensure the quality of the program we are unable to accept all applicants, but encourage application in a second year for those who are not accepted the previous year.